mIBRAHIM707/Semester-4-Notes/CS 232 DBMS/Notes.md

 | M:N Relationship     | Junction Table + Foreign Keys |
 | Multivalued Attribute | Separate Table                |

-### Exam-Style Questions:
+## Week 6: Exam-Style Question Answers

-*   Explain the concepts of superclass and subclass in the EER model.
-Give an example.
+1.  **Explain the concepts of superclass and subclass in the EER model.
+Give an example.**

+    *   *Superclass:* A general entity type (also called a parent class).
+    *   *Subclass:* A more specialized entity type (also called a child class) that inherits attributes and relationships from the superclass.
+    *   *Example:* `Vehicle (superclass) → Car, Truck (subclasses)`

-*   What is inheritance in the context of EER modeling?
+2.  **What is inheritance in the context of EER modeling?**

+    Inheritance is the mechanism by which subclasses inherit all attributes and relationships from their superclasses.
+This promotes code reuse and data consistency.

-*   Explain the difference between specialization and generalization.
+3.  **Explain the difference between specialization and generalization.**

+    *   *Specialization:* A top-down approach where you start with a general entity type (superclass) and define more specific entity types (subclasses).
+    *   *Generalization:* A bottom-up approach where you start with specific entity types and generalize them into a more general entity type (superclass).

-*   What is a union type (category)?
-How does it differ from a regular superclass/subclass relationship?
+4.  **What is a union type (category)?
+How does it differ from a regular superclass/subclass relationship?**

+    *   *Union Type (Category):* Represents a single superclass/subclass relationship with *more than one superclass*.
+It groups *unrelated* entities into a single entity.
+    *   *Difference:* In a regular superclass/subclass relationship, a subclass *is a kind of* superclass.
+In a union type, an entity can be *either* one superclass *or* another, but not necessarily both.

-*   Explain the difference between disjoint and overlapping constraints on subclasses.
-Give examples.
+5.  **Explain the difference between disjoint and overlapping constraints on subclasses.
+Give examples.**

+    *   *Disjoint:* An entity can belong to *only one* subclass.
+        *   *Example:* `Vehicle is either Car or Truck`.
+    *   *Overlapping:* An entity can belong to *multiple* subclasses.
+        *   *Example:* `Employee can be Manager and Mentor`.

-*   Consider the University Database case study.
-Draw the EER diagram, including entities, attributes, relationships, cardinalities, participation constraints, and disjoint/overlapping constraints.
+6.  **Consider the University Database case study.
+Draw the EER diagram, including entities, attributes, relationships, cardinalities, participation constraints, and disjoint/overlapping constraints.**

+    (Again, I cannot draw the diagram, but I can describe it):

+    *   Entities:
+        *   Student (Superclass): StudentID, Name, DOB
+        *   Undergraduate (Subclass): Major, Minor
+        *   Graduate (Subclass): ThesisTitle, Advisor
+        *   FacultyMember (Superclass): FacultyID, Name, Department
+        *   Professor (Subclass): ResearchSpecialization
+        *   Lecturer (Subclass): CoursesTaught
+    *   Relationships:
+        *   Inheritance: Undergraduate and Graduate inherit from Student.
+Professor and Lecturer inherit from FacultyMember.
+    *   Constraints:
+        *   Total participation of Undergraduate and Graduate in the Student superclass.
+        *   Total participation of Professor and Lecturer in the FacultyMember superclass.
+        *   Disjoint constraint between Undergraduate and Graduate (a student is either an undergraduate or a graduate).
+        *   Overlapping constraint between Professor and Lecturer is possible (a faculty member can be both a professor and a lecturer, although it might be unusual).

-*   Describe the steps involved in mapping an ERD/EER diagram to a relational database schema.
+7.  **Describe the steps involved in mapping an ERD/EER diagram to a relational database schema.**

+    1. Regular Entities: Create a table for each regular entity.
+    2. Weak Entities: Create a table for the weak entity and include the primary key of the owner entity as a foreign key.
+    3. 1:1 Relationships: Add the primary key of one entity as a foreign key in the table representing the entity with total participation.
+    4. 1:N Relationships: Add the primary key of the entity on the "one" side as a foreign key in the table representing the entity on the "many" side.
+    5. M:N Relationships: Create a junction table.
+    6. Multivalued Attributes: Create a separate table.

-*   How do you map 1:1, 1:N, and M:N relationships to relational tables?
+8.  **How do you map 1:1, 1:N, and M:N relationships to relational tables?**

+    *   1:1: Add the primary key of one entity as a foreign key in the table representing the entity with total participation.
+    *   1:N: Add the primary key of the entity on the "one" side as a foreign key in the table representing the entity on the "many" side.
+    *   M:N: Create a junction table (also called a bridge table or associative entity).
+The junction table contains the primary keys of both entities as foreign keys.

-*   How do you handle multivalued attributes when mapping an ERD/EER diagram to a relational database schema?
+9.  **How do you handle multivalued attributes when mapping an ERD/EER diagram to a relational database schema?**

+    Create a separate table for the multivalued attribute.
+The table contains the primary key of the original entity and a column for the multivalued attribute.

-*   Design a relational database schema for the University Database case study, based on your EER diagram.
-Specify the tables, columns, data types, primary keys, and foreign keys.
+10. **Design a relational database schema for the University Database case study, based on your EER diagram.
+Specify the tables, columns, data types, primary keys, and foreign keys.**

+    *   Students (StudentID INTEGER PRIMARY KEY, Name VARCHAR, DOB DATE)
+    *   Undergraduates (StudentID INTEGER PRIMARY KEY, Major VARCHAR, Minor VARCHAR, FOREIGN KEY (StudentID) REFERENCES Students(StudentID))
+    *   Graduates (StudentID INTEGER PRIMARY KEY, ThesisTitle VARCHAR, AdvisorID INTEGER, FOREIGN KEY (StudentID) REFERENCES Students(StudentID), FOREIGN KEY (AdvisorID) REFERENCES FacultyMembers(FacultyID))
+    *   FacultyMembers (FacultyID INTEGER PRIMARY KEY, Name VARCHAR, Department VARCHAR)
+    *   Professors (FacultyID INTEGER PRIMARY KEY, ResearchSpecialization VARCHAR, FOREIGN KEY (FacultyID) REFERENCES FacultyMembers(FacultyID))
+    *   Lecturers (FacultyID INTEGER PRIMARY KEY, CoursesTaught VARCHAR, FOREIGN KEY (FacultyID) REFERENCES FacultyMembers(FacultyID))